zaphyr-org/documentation/repositories/1.x/router.md

 ### Set middleware

-Middlewares can be defined to run in three different ways:
+Middleware can be defined to run in three different ways:

 1. On the router – The middleware will run on every route that is defined on the router.
 2. On a group – The middleware will run on every route that is defined in a group.